griptape-ai/griptape/docs/griptape-cloud/knowledge-bases/accessing-data.md

 ## Using the Griptape Framework

-You can use [VectorStoreDrivers](../../griptape-framework/drivers/vector-store-drivers.md/#griptape-cloud-knowledge-base) to query your Knowledge Base with Griptape.
+You can use the [GriptapeCloudKnowledgeBaseVectorStoreDriver](../../griptape-framework/drivers/vector-store-drivers.md/#griptape-cloud-knowledge-base) to query your Knowledge Base with Griptape and the [GriptapeCloudKnowledgeBaseTool](../../griptape-tools/official-tools/griptape-cloud-knowledge-base-tool.md) to search.